bluegene92/story-frontend/README.md

-# Children's story Frontend with Vue 3
+# Children's Story Frontend with Vue 3

 This application allows users to create and maintain recipes.
 Please visit https://github.com/DylanQuitsGum/story_backend for the backend repository.